cosmology-tech/cosmos-kit/README.md

 ## Credits

-Original work inspired by [cosmodal](https://github.com/chainapsis/cosmodal).
+Original work inspired by [cosmodal](https://github.com/chainapsis/cosmodal)

+🛠 Built by Cosmology — if you like our tools, please consider delegating to [our validator ⚛️](https://cosmology.tech/validator)